bitjson/gulp-l10n/README.md

 Multiple Projects
 -----------------

 When localizing multiple projects with the same instance of gulp-s18n, it's possible to pass a `cacheId` option to the gulp-s18n.setLocales() and gulp-s18n() methods.
+The default `cacheId` is `default`.

 ```js
 var gulp = require('gulp');